Wrap-up liability insurance can alleviate the liability risks of general contractors and property owners involved in large construction projects.

 What Is the Difference Between a Wrap-Up Policy and Builder’s Risk Insurance?

-A builder’s risk insurance policy (sometimes called course of construction insurance) is a must-have for contractors, but it cannot provide the same amount of protection as a more fulsome wrap-up policy.
+A builder’s risk insurance policy (also called course of construction insurance) is a must-have for contractors, but it cannot provide the same amount of protection as a wrap-up policy.

 How to Get Wrap-Up Liability Insurance

-Regardless of the type of wrap-up liability coverage you require for your construction project, getting the protection you and your team need is quick and easy with Zensurance.
+Regardless of the type of wrap-up liability coverage you require for your construction project, Zensurance makes it quick and easy to get the protection you and your team need.

 Recent Posts